Why I Started The Last Disciple Series

 Of all twelve disciples, John was the most loyal.
 Peter wanted to be loyal, but his human nature led him to deny knowing Jesus.
 Three times.

 Judas Iscariot, of course, betrayed Jesus and paid the price for his disloyalty with his life.
 But the other disciples all scattered, presumably out of fear.
-They were nowhere to found when Jesus was tried, tortured, and crucified.
+They were nowhere to be found when Jesus was tried, tortured, and crucified.

 John was the only one present at the trial and the Crucifixion.
 That may be why Jesus placed his mother Mary under John’s care and protection.
 Here is the moment when Jesus demonstrated his trust: